-- 41. Plaintiff Fox Eye Surgery and its organizing member, Plaintiff Dr. Birchansky, want to provide cataract and other eye surgeries at a state-of-the-art facility adjoining Dr. Birchansky's current ophthalmological practice in central Cedar Rapids.
-They would also like to open a new facility elsewhere in Iowa. - 42.
-Plaintiff Korver ENT wants to custom-build a new outpatient facility in Orange City, Iowa, in the lower level of its current ENT offices, in order to provide low-cost and convenient tonsillectomies, sinus surgeries, and other outpatient ENT surgeries. - 43.
-Iowa prohibits the physician plaintiffs from opening outpatient surgery centers and offering their services unless they first obtain a certificate of need from the Health Facilities Council. - 44.
-Iowa requires the physician plaintiffs to obtain a certificate of need, even though: - a. all of the medical services they seek to offer would be provided by individuals properly licensed by the State of Iowa; - b. all of the medical services they seek to offer are uncontroversial and considered accepted medical practice by leaders in their respective fields, and are available in other Iowa hospitals and outpatient surgery centers;
+- 53. Plaintiff Fox Eye Surgery, LLC, and its organizing member, Plaintiff Dr. Birchansky, want to provide cataract and other eye surgeries at a state-of-the-art facility, adjoining Dr. Birchansky's current ophthalmological practice in central Cedar Rapids. - 54.
+Plaintiff Korver ENT, LLC, wants to custom-build a new outpatient facility in Orange City, Iowa, in the lower level of its current ENT offices, in order to provide low-cost and convenient tonsillectomies, sinus surgeries, and other outpatient ENT surgeries. - 55.
+Iowa prohibits plaintiff-physicians from opening their outpatient surgery centers and offering their services unless they first obtain a certificate of need from the Health Facilities Council. - 56.
+Iowa requires the plaintiff-physicians to obtain a certificate of need, even though: - a. all of the medical services they seek to offer would be provided by individuals properly licensed by the State of Iowa; - b. all of the medical services they seek to offer are uncontroversial and considered accepted medical practice by leaders in their respective fields, and are available in other Iowa hospitals and outpatient surgery centers; - c.
+Plaintiffs Dr. Birchansky and Fox Eye Surgery already have a facility and the necessary equipment, have been allowed to operate in the past when associated with a local hospital, and are ready to begin operations as soon as is legally possible; - d.
+Plaintiff Korver ENT has a facility and the funds required to finish constructing an outpatient surgery center; and - e. the cost of building and opening plaintiff-physicians' facilities was or would be entirely privately financed and did or would not involve any taxpayer money.

-- c. plaintiffs Dr. Birchansky and Fox Eye Surgery already have a facility and the necessary equipment, have been allowed to operate in the past when associated with a local hospital, and are ready to begin operations as soon as is legally possible; - d. plaintiff Korver ENT has a facility and the funds required to finish constructing an outpatient surgery center; and - e. the cost of building and opening physician plaintiffs' facilities would be entirely privately financed and would not involve any taxpayer money. - 45.
-As alleged in detail in Section III of the Complaint, obtaining a certificate of need is a burdensome, time-consuming, costly, and unpredictable process. - 46.
-Physician plaintiffs are permitted to offer surgery at an already opened institutional health facility in Iowa.
-Iowa requires physician plaintiffs to obtain a certificate of need only because they plan to open their own independent facilities, which would compete with established businesses. - 47.
-This lawsuit challenges the constitutionality of requiring physician plaintiffs to undergo the burdens, delays, and uncertainties of Iowa's arbitrary certificate-of-need requirement before opening new outpatient surgery centers in the state. - 48.
-Plaintiff Jensen wishes to receive high-quality, low-cost cataract surgeries from Dr. Birchansky. - 49.
-Iowa's certificate-of-need scheme forces Plaintiff Jensen to receive surgery from Dr. Birchansky at a local hospital or hospital-affiliated surgery center where Dr. Birchansky has privileges.
-This forces Plaintiff Jensen and other Iowans like him to inconvenience themselves, pay more, receive lower quality care, and, in the case of hospital procedures, unnecessarily expose themselves to an increased risk of infection.
+- 57. As alleged in detail in Section III of the Complaint, obtaining a certificate of need is a burdensome, time-consuming, costly, and unpredictable process. - 58.
+Plaintiff-physicians are permitted to offer surgery at an already-opened institutional health facility in Iowa.
+Iowa only requires plaintiff-physicians to obtain a certificate of need because they plan to open their own independent facilities, which would compete with established businesses. - 59.
+This lawsuit challenges the constitutionality of requiring plaintiff-physicians to undergo the burdens, delays, and uncertainties of the state's certificate-of-need process before opening new facilities in Iowa. - 60.
+Plaintiff-patient Jensen wishes to receive high-quality, low-cost, cataract surgeries from Dr. Birchansky. - 61.
+Iowa's certificate-of-need scheme forces Mr. Jensen to receive surgery from Dr. Birchansky at a local hospital where Dr. Birchansky has privileges.
+This forces plaintiff-patient Jensen and other Iowans to inconvenience themselves, pay more, receive lower quality care, and unnecessarily expose themselves to an increased risk of infection. - 62.
+This lawsuit challenges the constitutionality of requiring Iowans like plaintiffpatient Jensen to incur additional cost and medical risk for no reason other than to increase existing facilities' bottom lines. - I. PLAINTIFF-PHYSICIANS WANT TO OFFER COST-EFFECTIVE, CONVENIENT, OUTPATIENT SURGERIES. - A. Plaintiffs Dr. Birchansky and Fox Eye Surgery want to offer cost-effective, convenient, and safer outpatient surgeries. - 63.
+Plaintiffs Dr. Birchansky and Fox Eye Surgery want to perform cataract and other eye surgeries in an outpatient ophthalmological surgery center located at 1138 H Avenue